Vijayam: Production

-Vijayam was directed by Singeetam Srinivasa Rao (who also wrote the story and screenplay, while the dialogues were written by Satyanand) and produced by D. Ramanaidu under Suresh Productions.
+Vijayam was directed by Singeetham Srinivasa Rao (who also wrote the story and screenplay, while the dialogues were written by Satyanand) and produced by D. Ramanaidu under Suresh Productions.
 Cinematography was handled by Hari Anumolu, and editing by the duo Krishnareddy–Madhava.
-Gajala was cast after Rao saw her performing in a show; she accepted the offer as Rao was the director of her favourite film Pushpaka Vimana (1987).
+Gajala was cast after Rao saw her performing in a show; she accepted the offer as Srinivasa Rao was the director of her favourite film Pushpaka Vimana (1987).

 Soundtrack

 The soundtrack was composed by Koti.
 Telugucinema.com wrote, "The orchestration for all songs reminds Koti's Repallelo Radha, and a few Hindi albums.
 The music in the album, with a major share of melodies, might have clicked if the movie had a good talk".